penyaev/ryanlang/README.md

 Ryanlang is a toy language written in Go.
 It mainly pursues educational and entertainment purposes and is not meant to be used in any kind of a "serious" context.
 I used it to solve [2022 Advent of Code](https://adventofcode.com/2022).
 It's started as a way of killing some time onboard a Ryanair flight, hence the name.
 It is based on [Thorsten Ball's "Writing An Interpreter In Go" book](https://interpreterbook.com/).

-It is a simple tree-walking interpreter.
+It is a simple tree-walking interpreter and of course it's not optimized for speed or memory or anything.

 To get a taste of what code looks like in ryanlang, check out `src/algo.txt` or `std.txt`.